dfirestorm/ece434/hw02/ReadMe.md

 it requires than the standard python utilities and the ability to print.
 It also requires 4 buttons.

+## Security

+### SSH
+ I have changed the ssh port but immediately reset it due to vs code requiring ssh.
+### fail2ban
+ fail2ban has been installed and enabled, with a 15s timeout after 2 failed attempts

 # hw02 grading

 | Points      | Description |